Temi-Tade/Todo-list/README.md

 # Todo-list
+---
-A simple action planner with pure HTML, CSS and JavaScript
+A to-do app with HTML, CSS and JavaScript.
+---
+No use of external libraries and frameworks throughout the development